-You can find a calculated price for this new 0.5% very-low sulfur fuel oil (VLSFO) in the Global Marine Fuels Report.
-This report also provides assessed prices of currently used high-sulfur bunkering fuels in the most important ports around the world.
-And – only found in the Global Marine Fuels Report – OPIS benchmarked ultra-low sulfur diesel (ULSD) rack prices in key North American markets, plus ULSD spot prices for Gulf Coast, New York Barge, Los Angeles, and the Pacific Northwest.
+The Global Marine Fuels Report includes a calculated price for VLSFO as well as assessed prices of currently used high-sulfur bunkering fuels in the most important ports around the world.
+And, exclusive OPIS benchmarked ULSD rack prices for key North American markets, plus ULSD spot prices for Gulf Coast, New York Barge, Los Angeles, and the Pacific Northwest.

-Easily track cargo and bulk fuel prices for Asia, Mideast, Europe and the Americas with this concise report filled with at-a-glance tables and charts.
+Easily track cargo and bulk fuel prices for Asia, Mideast, Europe and the Americas with this concise report featuring with at-a-glance tables and charts.
 Download a sample report and see for yourself.